This post may contain affiliate links.

 Variations and additions to enhance your bay leaf tea

-While bay leaf tea is delightful on its own, you can experiment with various additions to create unique flavors.
+While bay leaf tea is delightful, you can experiment with various additions to create unique flavors.

 • Bay Leaf, Lemongrass, and Ginger: Add a few slices of fresh ginger and lemongrass to your teapot for a spicy, warming brew.

-• Bay Leaf and mint: Infuse your bay leaf tea with a handful of fresh mint leaves to add a refreshing twist.
+• Bay Leaf and Mint: For a refreshing twist, infuse your bay leaf tea with a handful of fresh mint leaves.

 Bay leaf tea